enmyj/fastapi-example-ml/README.md

 docker run --rm -it -p 80:8000 restapi
 ```
-Or you can use some fancy service like `AWS Fargate` to serve your Docker for you
+Or you can use some fancy service like `AWS Fargate` to manage your `docker` containers for you